 LA, city of the fallen angels.
 I’ve lived here all my life.
 My dad visited LA during World War II.
 They wouldn’t let him join the army, but that’s another story for another time.
-He worked for the post office and travelled around; Utah, California, Los Angeles.
-He was born and raised in Minnesota, so I believe he was quite shocked to find out that it never snows in LA.
+He worked for the post office and travelled around; Salt Lake City, Utah; Atlanta, Georgia; Houston, Texas; Los Angeles, California, and the main PO in Van Nuys CA. He was born and raised in Minnesota, so I believe he was quite shocked to find out that it never snows in LA.
 Well, it does once in a decade or so, but it certainly doesn’t stick.
 I can only imagine what would happen to the freeways if they became blanketed in snow.
 It would be the end of the world for LA traffic.

 Anyway, I grew up in the San Fernando Valley, a child of an expatriated couple from the mid west.
 LA is a LONG way from Minneapolis.
 We’re not in Kansas anymore Toto.
 It gets hotter in the valley than it does in Minneapolis, but there is no humidity.
 I’d rather endure 110° in Northridge than 85° in Minneapolis or Chicago.
 Yeah man, but it’s a dry heat!